rice-hiroko/drudder/README.md

 - livedata/ subfolder where all read-write volumes are mounted to (recommended, see snapshots as described below)

+To list all currently recognized services, type: `drudder list`

 Congratulations, you can now manage launch your service(s) with docker-rudder!